leorojas86/EmpowerJS/README.md

 NPM modules, Angular, React, many other project dependencies give us advantages like:

 - Faster development.
-- Standard for developers to follow (MVC/Flux/Injection/Unit testing/etc).
+- Standards for developers to follow (MVC/Flux/Injection/Unit testing/etc).
 - Built-in components with some extensibility/configurability.
 - Some cross platform support.